 For calculating the retirement benefit obligation, the benefit formula basis has been adopted for attributing projected benefits to periods.

-Past service cost is being amortized by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees at the time incurred.
+Past service cost is being amortized as incurred by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees.

-Actuarial gain and loss are amortized by the straight-line method from the following year over periods which are shorter than the average remaining years of service of the eligible employees at the time incurred.
+Actuarial gain and loss are amortized from the year following the year in which the gain and loss are recognized by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees.